0xN3utr0n/Noteme/README.md

 # Noteme
-Noteme is a simple ELF packer POC which parasites a target binary.
+Noteme is a polymorphic ELF packer/crypter.
+It aims to create hardened and stealthy troyans.
-Said target can be either a shared object or an executable, but it's required to be x86_64 compatible.
-The payload can be a shellcode or an statically linked ELF binary.
+The target can either be a shared object or an executable, but it's required to be x86_64 compatible.
+The payload can be a shellcode or a statically linked ELF binary.

+Bear in mind that Noteme is still at a very early state of development.
+Therefore, only the userland execve() has been implemented yet.

 ## PT_NOTE Infection
 If the payload fits inside the PT_NOTE segment, replace the content.
 On the other hand, if the payload is bigger, append it as a new PT_LOAD segment and reference it from the PT_NOTE's program header entry.
 In either case, the same redirection technique will be applied: overwrite frame_dummy's references.
-If required, an stub will be injected (Text segment padding injection) too.
+If required, a stub will be injected (Text segment padding injection) too.

 This kind of technique is ideal for long term persistence due to its stealthiness and simplicity.